Calebndumbu/JS/rockPaperScissors/README.md

-Here’s a README file that outlines the structure and functionality of the project:

----

 # Rock Paper Scissors Game

 A simple Rock, Paper, Scissors game that allows a human player to play against the computer through the browser console.
 The game is played over five rounds, with scores tracked for both the human and computer players.